What you will study

 Block 3: Managing product (goods) innovation and process innovation

-The third block explores the role of technology in the processes and management of product innovation focusing on goods, and the ways in which product design, development and marketing informs and supports innovation.
+The third block explores the role of technology in the processes and management of product innovation focusing on goods, and the ways in which product design, development and marketing supports innovation.
 You will also be introduced to a range of process innovations, with attention to management and environmentally responsible approaches to innovation in sectoral contexts.
-This block will examine the influences shaping innovation outcomes and the role of management in a range of contexts, especially those relating to the digital economy of the twenty-first century.
-The block introduces the technique of technology roadmapping and considers the purpose and form of a technology roadmap and how it can be used to underpin innovation strategy.
+The block introduces the technique of technology roadmapping and how it can be used to shape innovation incomes in a range of management contexts.

 Block 4: Managing product (services) innovation and system innovation

-The fourth block explores the role of technology in service innovation (as a type of of product innovation) and sociotechnical system innovation.
-It examines how diverse actors and their strategic and operational practices influence and shape innovation processes and outcomes, relevant to managing types of service and system innovations in different sectoral contexts.
-The block also introduces the Multi-Level Perspective and the associated Strategic Niche Management (SNM) technique as applied to system innovations and considers how it can be used to underpin innovation strategy.
+The fourth block explores the role of technology in service innovation and system innovation.
+It examines how diverse actors and their strategic and operational practices shape sociotechnical innovation processes and outcomes in different sectoral contexts.
+The block also introduces the Multi-Level Perspective and the Strategic Niche Management (SNM) technique applied to system innovations and considers how it can be used in innovation strategy.

 Block 5: Defining and evaluating added value

-Block 5 provides the knowledge you need to develop and work with forms of evaluation suitable for “measuring” the value added by technological innovation.
-In so doing, the block explores the relationship between added value and innovation.
-This block also takes account of the contextual, conceptual and theoretical factors that underpin, inform and shape evaluation and assessment.
-The role of stakeholders and some practical aspects of 'doing' effective evaluation are also introduced.
+Block 5 provides the knowledge you need to work with types and forms of evaluation suitable for measuring the value added by technological innovation.
+This block takes account of the conceptual, theoretical and contextual factors that inform and shape evaluation and assessment.
+The role of stakeholders and some practical aspects of ‘designing’ effective evaluation are also introduced.

-In this final block, we introduce you to different features of innovation strategy associated with the characteristics and processes of innovation, supported by practical tools and activities.
-An overview of management strategy theories applicable to innovation and value creation is explored.
-This block draws together a summary of the module themes with some general conclusions, before considering questions about the nature and direction of technological innovation as we head further into the twenty-first century.
+In this final block, we introduce you to different features of innovation strategy supported by practical tools and activities.
+This explores an overview of management strategy theories applicable to innovation and value creation.
+This block draws together a synthesis of the module themes before considering questions about the nature and direction of technological innovation as we head further into the twenty-first century.